5 Reasons Why You Should Visit Gallipoli In Turkey

 Learn About The Man Who Became The Father Of Modern-Day Turkey

-Mustafa Kemal Atatürk will always be remembered as the Republic of Turkey’s founder, serving as its first president from 1923 until his death 15 years later.
+Mustafa Kemal Atatürk will always be remembered as the founder of the Republic of Türkiye.
+He served as its first president from 1923 until his death 15 years later.
 He was heralded for shaping Turkey into a secular state and especially for the advancement of women’s rights he ushered in.
-But before all that, he was a commander during the Gallipoli campaign.
-Many consider him and his military prowess a reason why the Allies were defeated and ultimately retreated from the peninsula.

-Gallipoli can be visited in a day from Istanbul, only a five-hour drive away.
-Yet, the Çanakkale Province receives a fraction of the number of visitors that places like Cappadocia and the Turquoise Coast do.
-(An exception is on ANZAC Day when Australian and New Zealand visitors descend upon Gallipoli in the thousands for the remembrance ceremonies.)
-But that means your experience will be all the more rich and authentic when you visit since it’s an area of Turkey not overrun with foreign tourists and globalization, which are dominating aspects of Turkey’s largest cities.
+An exception is on ANZAC Day, when Aussies and Kiwis descend upon Gallipoli in the thousands for the remembrance ceremonies.
+But that means your experience will be all the richer and more authentic when you visit since it’s an area of Türkiye not overrun with foreign tourists and globalization, which are dominating aspects of Türkiye’s largest cities.

 You don’t need to hop on a plane or endure a long car ride to see and experience some of Turkey’s stunning coastline.
 The Çanakkale Province has truly breathtaking vistas for miles.
 Even Zeus thought so, as it’s believed (according to Homer) that he watched the Trojan War from atop the Altar of Zeus, which today is near the small town of Bergama.